jhviggo/world-of-zindria/Session notes/Session 27 day 58.md

 I rolled a fucken nat 1 trying to history check the ship xD

-[[Maeve]] has seen the banner before in [[Iridium]] from one of the Houses of Celion and more specifically House Sherwood.
+[[Maeve Luin]] has seen the banner before in [[Iridium]] from one of the Houses of Celion and more specifically House Sherwood.
 This house might have competed with the Richmonds as far as Dubh remembers.

 We return to the [[Second Scabbard]] and go to sleep.